mariloutb/Bulk-Operations/docs2/pages/getting-started/overview.md

 Like SqlBulkCopy, it allows you to perform very fast insertion in an SQL Server.

-Unlike SqlBulkCopy, it supports all kind of operations:
+Unlike SqlBulkCopy, it supports all kinds of operations:

 - Bulk Insert
 - Bulk Update